CU-DSI-Scholars/site-source/content/page/faq2020-summer.md

     *Answer*: The duration of each project is listed on the project's page.
 Some projects may be looking for a long-term commitment.
 If you are selected to be interviewed by a faculty sponsor, you are encouraged to discuss the particulars of the scope of work and anticipated timeline involved.

++ **Question:** Do projects come with a stipend, and if not are they available for credit?

+    *Answer*: The funding status of each project is listed on the project's page.
+If you are selected to be interviewed by a faculty sponsor, you are encouraged to discuss the particulars of funding at that time.
+Course credit is a possibility, but depends on your academic program and department.
+Contact your department's academic affairs administrator to see if a project is eligible.

 + **Question:** Is there still space to host interns for this program?
 I have a student researcher in my lab who was interested in participating.

     *Answer*: The distribution of matching funds has ended.
 However, we will be happy to host your student researcher in our learning activities as a DSI Scholar for the Summer.